Anchormen/sql4es/README.md

 ### Usage

-The sql4es driver can be used by adding the jar file to the tool/application used and load the driver with name '***nl.anchormen.sql4es.jdbc.ESDriver***'.
+The sql4es driver can be used by adding the jar file, found within the releases directory of the project, to the tool/application used and load the driver with name '***nl.anchormen.sql4es.jdbc.ESDriver***'.
 The driver expects an URL with the following format: ***jdbc:sql4es://host:port/index?params***.

 * host: the hostname or ip of one of the es hosts (required)
 * port: an optional the portnumber to use for the transport client (default is 9300)